karinamzalez/temporal-pokemon/README.md

        * look into why API requests never returned empty array of pokemon as documentation suggested.
 (Empty Results returned 404 error)
        * refactor handling of nextPage
 ## Takeaways
    * The last time I created a project in NextJS was in 2022-- it never ceases to astound me how rapidly the landscape of tech evolves!
 It felt brand new and I was honestly super excited to learn about and use its new features.
-I have no doubt thag I'll feel the same abojt Svelte :)
+I have no doubt that I'll feel the same about Svelte :)
 Thank you so much for your consideration!